Creative Science Drama Workshop and Creative Science Drama Competition 2022

 Event participation fees: Free of charge (FOC) for participants

-Content: This virtual workshop aims to provide a briefing on how to implement creative science drama.
+Content: This webinar aims to provide a briefing on how to implement creative science drama.

 Date: 27 August 2022, Saturday

 Time: 10.00am – 11.30am (MYT)

 Senior Lecturer, Department of Science and Engineering, Centre for Foundation Studies (Sungai Long Campus), UTAR